xaprb/story/exampleSite/content/slides/adirondack/index.md

 Apron defines the following slide classes:

-- title: centers text horizontally, and sets background images to cover
+- title: centers text horizontally and vertically (approx), and sets background images to cover
-	- middle: centers title and subtitle vertically (approx.)
+	- top: places title and subtitle at the top of the slide
 	- bottom: places title and subtitle at the bottom of the slide
 - img-caption: assumes the content is an image and a caption; makes the image take up the top of the slide (fullbleed) and puts the rest below, centered